Your Further Learning & Development

 The aim of INTEGRA CPD is to develop a comprehensive cutting-edge programme for continuing professional development, in collaboration with practitioners like yourself and in response to your evolving needs and feedback – a programme of workshops and courses that is based on a broad-spectrum integration of all the therapeutic approaches and on embodied, relational and integral principles.

 How do we make our CPD learning impactful and relevant to our everyday practice?
 Should our own further development not be informed by the same therapeutic principles which underpin our work?
 In therapy as in teaching therapy, we aim to 'walk our talk' by focussing on the learning process rather than only the content - creating safe, creative and stimulating learning environments, suited to the variety of learning styles that therapists bring to the group.
 Our CPD workshops emphasise experiential engagement and the mind-body connection, integrating professional competence with personal process and self-awareness, combining left- and right-brain learning that translates directly into practice.

 In our own work, we are aiming at an integration that draws on the theories, wisdom and gifts of all the therapeutic approaches.
 We welcome and attract therapists from across the modalities who find inspiration and challenge in the cross-fertilisation between different schools and orientations.
 You can read more about the main principles of our approach which can be summarised as: full-spectrum integrative - embodied/bodymind connection - relational - informed by modern neuroscience - systemic/multi-dimensional/integral - rooted in the 'Wounded Healer' - embracing uncertainty, conflict and paradox.

 What are therapists looking for in their CPD training?

 What have been your experiences of recent CPD events?

 Useful?
 Boring?
 Inspiring?
 Effective?

-How has it affected your practice?
+How have they affected your practice?